Introduction

 6. The unusually short length of the FA 2020 is due to the December 2019 election.

 7. OTS, “Guidance for taxpayers: a vision for the future” (2018) para 1.21.
 These pages have assuredly not been printed or counted.
 Quantification raises methodological issues which deserve a short essay to itself.
-We have reached the stage where even the amount of HMRC guidance is impossible to quantify: the words are uncountable.
+We have reached the stage where the amount of HMRC guidance is impossible to quantify: the words are uncountable.
 Within the limits of guesswork, and assuming 500 words per page (single spacing), the figure of 90,000 pages seems to me to be on the low side.
 There are 150 HMRC Manuals, just for a start.
 Perhaps the focus of enquiry should be whether HMRC guidance is too short, because 90,000 pages would not be sufficient to do justice to the topic.
 The legislation, measured by pages of the Orange & Yellow tax handbooks, can be counted and amounts to 20,836 pages in 2020/21 (that does not include DTAs, which would be another 3,000 pages).
-The Tax Cases reports, which ceased publishing cases from 2014, reached 82 volumes and did not cover VAT.
+The Tax Cases reports, which began in 1875, and ceased publishing in 2014, reached 82 volumes and did not cover VAT.

 8. Para 1.24.